Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

     ros2 launch unity_slam_example unity_slam_example.py
     ```

 - Return to Unity.
-Select the `Visualizer` object, and in the Inspector, find this `PoseTrailVisualizer` component.
+Select the `TrailVisualizer` object, and in the Inspector, find this `PoseTrailVisualizer` component.

     Change the `History Length` field to however many goals you would like to track over time--for example, `5`.